Safety Shot Spins Off Caring Brands Business With Plans To Issue A Dividend To Shareholders

 JUPITER, Fla., Sept.
-26, 2024 (GLOBE NEWSWIRE) -- Safety Shot , Inc. (Nasdaq: SHOT) (“Safety Shot” or“the Company”) is excited to announce that the Company has entered into a Separation and Exchange Agreement with its subsidiary Caring Brands, Inc. (“Caring Brands”) whereby Caring Brands will operate as its own entity.
+26, 2024 /PRNewswire/ -- Safety Shot , Inc. (Nasdaq: SHOT ) ("Safety Shot" or "the Company") is excited to announce that the Company has entered into a Separation and Exchange Agreement with its subsidiary Caring Brands, Inc. ("Caring Brands") whereby Caring Brands will operate as its own entity.

 Safety Shot is transferring its wellness consumer products segment, along with associated assets, intellectual property, and liabilities, to Caring Brands, an innovative developer of natural based therapeutics and wellness products.
 Caring Brands focuses on the treatment of hair growth, psoriasis, vitiligo, and atopic dermatitis (eczema).